lehbib2013/Full-Stack-Web-Developer-Nanodegree-Project-2-API-Development-and-documentation-/backend/README.md

 **Udacity QUIZZ PROJECT**

-To create a bonding experience for employees and studens , this project will build out a provided  Trivia App API to make all web frontend pages functional.
+This project is my  second project in Full Stack Developer Nanodegree and it comes to build a bonding experience for employees and studens Of Udacity, this project will build out a provided  Trivia App API to make all web frontend pages functional.

+I used and inspired from a   provided examples coding from instructor's videos course.
 For this project we use virtual environement venv to manage separatly all dependencies needed by project

 # create and activate a virtual environment